Traveling with a Dog in Germany: What You Need to Know

 Public Transportation with Dogs

-Dogs are generally allowed on public transportation in Germany, including trains, buses, and trams.
+Dogs are generally allowed on public transportation in Germany, including trains, buses, and streetcars.
 However, there are a few things to keep in mind:

 • Small dogs: Dogs that can fit into a carrier travel for free.